Sharp density discrepancy for cut and project sets: An approach via lattice point counting: Notation, definitions and assumptions

 \subsection{Lattices}

 \begin{defi} Given $\F \subset \E$ with potentially $\F = \E$, a \emph{lattice in $\F$} is a discrete cocompact subgroup $\Gamma$ of the group of translations in $\F$.
-Through the identification of $\F$ with its group of translations, we view a lattice as a subset $\Gamma \subset \F$, and $\F/\Gamma$ is a torus which we can identify with the parallelotope (called the fundamental cell) generated by any basis of $\Gamma$.
+Through the identification of $\F$ with its group of translations, we view a lattice as a subset $\Gamma \subset \F$, and $\F/\Gamma$ is a torus which we can identify with any parallelotope (called a fundamental cell) generated by a basis of $\Gamma$.
 Given a lattice this identification is fixed once and for all, the fundamental cell is also denoted $\F/\Gamma$, and every $\bx \in \F$ can therefore be written uniquely as $\bx = \gamma + \bk$, for some $\gamma \in \Gamma$ and $\bk \in \F/\Gamma$.
 The covolume of a lattice $\Gamma \subset \F$ is defined as

 \end{defi}

 The space $\CX_\E$ of all lattices in $\E$ is identified with